Sadar North Baptist Association

 Sadar North Baptist Association (SNBA) is a Baptist Christian denomination in Tripura.
 It is located within the West Tripura district of Tripura in India.
-As of 2014, SNBA had more than 21,000 members and 156 churches.

 History

 SNBA started as a small circle within the Central Baptist Association of Tripura Baptist Christian Union (TBCU).
 It later on evolved and developed into a full-fledged association of TBCU with many churches affiliated to it.
 Today there are around more than 150 churches and fellowships within Sadar North Baptist Association.
-Some the pioneers of the Baptist's in Sadar North is Life Deacon Biralal Debbarma (one of the first three Christians in the Kokborok speaking community and the ex-President of SNBA) and the Late Rev. Rabindra Debbarma.
+Some of the pioneers of the Baptist's in Sadar North is Life Deacon Biralal Debbarma (one of the first three Christians in the Kokborok speaking community and the ex-President of SNBA) and the Late Rev. Rabindra Debbarma.

 Birth

 Before its birth as a full association the SNBA was one of the four Pastoral Circles under the Central Baptist Association.
 As churches grew rapidly with more new believers everywhere in the state, the Annual Assembly Session of Tripura Baptist Christian Union which was held in Subhash Nagar (North Tripura) on 23–26 February 1989 passed resolution that the Circles (e.g., South, Udaipur, Saisawm Sazai, and Sadar North) be given the full status of Associations.
 And it was how the Sadar North Baptist Association was established as an Association in the month of February 1989.

 The leaders of the newly born Association with the kind presence of Rev. Hnehliana, the then General Secretary of TBCU, met prayerfully on 25 March 1989 at Durga Chowdhury Baptist Church and formed the first Executive Committee of the Association on ad hoc basis.
-The first members selected for the Executive Committee were:
+The first members selected for the executive committee were: